dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     ![Workspace ID Documented](images/13070-WorkspaceIdDocumented.png)

-1. Now we can upload our report (the TemperatureChart.pbix file) into our new workspace.
+1. Now we can upload our report (the TemperatureChart.pbix file) into our new workspace:

     > **Note**: These commands assume you are in the "**HOLs\PowerBI**" folder.